Custompages module

 About

-The Custompages module allows you to create additional site pages using template pages from the TemplatePages module.
-With the Custompages module, you can select a template, set its URL and permissions, and publish the page.
+The Custom Pages module lets you create additional site pages using templates from the TemplatePages module.
+With this module, you can select a template, set its URL and permissions, and publish the page with ease.

-For detailed instructions on using templates and custom pages, see our article Create and use a template page
+For step-by-step guidance on templates and custom pages, check out our article Create and use a template page

-1. Go to your Configuration Management console, and navigate to the Custompages module.
-Your link should look like this: https://{your_KMS_URL}/admin/config/tab/custompages.
+1. Go to your Configuration Management console, and click on the Custompages module.
+You can also navigate directly using a link: https://{your_KMS_URL}/admin/config/tab/custompages.

 Set the following fields to enable your new custom page and determine its availability: